 “When I told him I wanted to pursue music after high school, he really dedicated time to helping me with that,” she said.
 “He gave me advice and even helped with auditions.”

-“My plan is to continue with teaching,” said Villaorduna.
-“I just don’t know what level, whether elementary, middle, or high school.”
+“I just don’t know what level, whether elementary, middle, or high school,” said Villaorduna.
+“I just know I’d definitely be teaching music.

 No matter where he ends up, South Broward’s band students won’t forget Villaorduna any time soon.